Dvd-Znf/monero-api-cli/README.md

 daemon-address = 127.0.0.1:18081
 ```
 ## Dependencies:
-Because the app is bundled using pyinstaller dependencies are _not_ required on the binnary versions
+Because the app is bundled using pyinstaller dependencies are _not_ required on the binary versions
 The dependencies are only required when working direclty with the source
 Install all python module dependencies with: `pip install -r requirements.txt`